-And quite honestly, as someone who has wrestled with this demon since the first day I started kindergarten and felt what I have called for the majority of my adult life — “My Differentness” — I believe I have well earnt the right to weigh in on a subject that I have far more first-hand experience with than I would prefer.
+And quite honestly, as someone who has wrestled with this demon since the first day I started kindergarten and felt what I have called for the majority of my adult life, “My Differentness” … I strongly believe I have well earnt the right to weigh in on a subject that I have far more first-hand experience with than I would prefer.

 The Creation of A Public Persona

-That “Differentness” I just mentioned!? … Yes, I am actually well aware of it!
+Yes, I am actually well aware of that “Differentness” I just mentioned!

 Much to the surprise of many I would assume!?

-A pattern that has continued throughout my life within a society that did, and does, expect my conformity rather than any amount of authenticity from me.
+A pattern that has continued throughout the entirety of my life within a society that did, and still does, expect my conformity rather than any amount of authenticity from me.

-More often than not, that awareness that I was, and am, somehow different to other people routinely placing me in a position where my only option has ever been to push my innate inclinations and quirky — apparently unacceptable — behaviours deep down within myself to appear as “normal” as I can, in an attempt to “fit” within a world and society to which I have never felt any true sense of belonging in any way … Anywhere!
+More often than not that awareness that I was, and still am, somehow so different to other people has routinely placed me in a position where my only option has ever been to push my innate inclinations and quirky — apparently unacceptable — behaviours deep down within myself.

 Social anxiety that at times has profoundly impacted my life for extended periods of time, along with significantly impacting the lives of those closest to me, especially my husband and my children.

-You see in my little world, I had begun to learn from that first day of kindergarten that to express, or even feel anxiety in any form was a weakness all on it’s own — just another flaw to be concealed and carefully managed like all the other flaws that made me feel different and extremely awkward.
+You see in my little corner of world, I had begun to learn from my first day of kindergarten that to express, or even feel anxiety in any form was a weakness all on it’s own.

 And thus, the masks of my public persona were given life!

-Mask upon mask, layer upon layer, my public persona hiding away some of the most uniquely wonderful parts of myself behind the ever present mask of a an outward beaming smile.
+Mask upon mask, layer upon layer, my public persona hiding away some of the most uniquely wonderful, potentially life fulfilling and beautifully inspired parts of myself. —All hidden away behind the ever present mask of a an outward beaming smile!

 A lifetime of accumulating one mask after another to cover up each differentness I have felt and experienced, all the while hiding away each and every one of my social inadequacies as best as I possibly could, or rather … Still can!

-In the most basic sense, physical restraint as a mask is simply controlling all of my physical behaviours that have brought negative or unwanted attention my way!
+In the most basic sense, physical restraint as a mask — for me — is simply controlling all of my physical behaviours that have brought negative or unwanted attention my way since childhood!

-Supposed nervous behaviours, that actually never were nervous behaviours at all!
+Supposed nervous behaviours, that actually never were nervous behaviours at all for the most part!

-Natural … Comfortable … Benign physical manifestations of who I was, and am as a person that were forced into suppression behind a physically rigid facade!
+Natural … Comfortable … Benign, yet visually evident manifestations of my character that I was forced into suppressing behind a physically rigid facade!